macroquest/docs/reference/top-level-objects/tlo-finditem.md

 [_item_][item] **FindItem**[=_name_]

-:   Search for an item using exact name match (case insensntive).
+:   Search for an item using exact name match (case insensitive).
 Will search character inventory
     and any items stored in key rings (illusion, mount, etc).

     ??? example